tomrijntjes/tomrijntjes.github.io/04-bootstrap-engineering-standards.md

 # Bootstrap Engineering Standards

-Congratulations, you have a rough idea of what you want to build and which people you need to do it.
+Congratulations, you have know what you want to build and which people you need to do it.

 How do you avoid building an unsustainable mess?
 The next legacy codebase?